About Arm Lift Surgery

 While there are several nonsurgical skin tightening procedures, most will only provide mild improvements.
 To address moderate to severe amounts of loose skin, a surgical arm lift is your best option.
 Along with eliminating excess skin, Dr. Levesque also liposuctions small amounts of fat and smoothes the remaining skin and tissue for a better result.
 If you are interested in nonsurgical treatments, Dr. Levesque can talk about all possible treatments during your consultation and help you decide which is best for your goals.

 Get Back Your Shape

-Whatever you call your "bat wings" or droopy skin on your arms, board-certified plastic and reconstructive surgeon Dr. Levesque considers it an opportunity to enhance your confidence with a cosmetic procedure.
+Whatever you call your "bat wings" or droopy skin on your arms, board-certified plastic and reconstructive surgeon Dr. Levesque considers it an opportunity to enhance your confidence with an arm lift cosmetic procedure.
 This advanced procedure offers patients the emotional and physical benefits that come with tighter, freer skin.
 If you are at or near a healthy weight but still cannot eliminate the stubborn flab that hangs from your upper arms, please call and schedule a private consultation at Levesque Plastic Surgery.
 Feel younger and fitter with arm lift surgery.

 The consultation appointment fee is $100 which is non-refundable, however can be applied to the cost of your surgery or towards the cost of other services.